erincandescent/lib9660/README.md

 l9660_read will not perform a read from the underlying device as long as the request can be answered from its' internal buffer.
 Be prepared for short reads.

+lib9660_open(dir)at use lib9660_readdir internally.
+Remember to save and restore your seek position if that will be necessary.

 ## Tuning parameters
 ### L9660_SINGLEBUFFER
 By default, lib9660 maintains a buffer per open file.
 This means each file (and